 11. Have Fun at Linnanmäki

 Just north of the city, this amusement park is a fun place to visit if you’re traveling with kids (or if you just want to act like a kid yourself!).
 Opened in 1950, the park is actually owned by a non-profit that donates money to child welfare programs.
-There are over 40 different attractions here, including 8 roller coasters (one of which is a traditional wooden rollercoaster).
-A wristband is 42 EUR, which gives you access to all the rides.
+There are over 40 different attractions here, including 8 roller coasters (one of which is a traditional wooden roller coaster).
+A wristband is 45 EUR, which gives you access to all the rides.
 Entry to the park itself is free, so if you want to just visit and explore you can do that without spending money.

 12. Experience a Finnish Sauna

 Saunas originated in Finland (sauna is a Finnish word meaning “Finnish bath”).
 There are some 2 million saunas in Finland — a country with just over 5 million people — so you won’t have a hard time finding one.
 Many hostels, hotels, and even apartments have their own sauna.
 Löyly Helsinki is the most popular public sauna in the Finnish capital.
 A two-hour session costs 19 EUR.
 Just be sure to keep sauna etiquette in mind: bring your swimwear, men and women are separated, towels are acceptable (but people are usually naked), and don’t be loud.

 13. See the Temppeliaukio Church

 14. Wander the Seurasaari Open-Air Museum

 Located north of Helsinki on Seurasaari Island, the Seurasaari Open-Air Museum allows you to get up close to numerous traditional Finnish buildings from the early 18th-20th centuries.
 They aren’t replicas either; the buildings were collected from all over the country and brought here.
 There are houses, cottages, outbuildings, a windmill, and more.
-Opened in 1909, guided tours are available daily during the summer.
+Opened in 1909, guided tours are available daily during the summer (it’s closed in the winter).
 Admission is 10 EUR.

 15. Visit the Design Museum